Secondary Care – Customer Area

 5 reasons to provide A&G via Consultant Connect

-Find out what the benefits of providing Advice & Guidance via Consultant Connect are and what feedback from consultants already doing so is…
+Find out what the benefits of providing Advice & Guidance via Consultant Connect are and what feedback from specialists already doing so is…

-In the case studies below, which are grouped by specialty teams, consultants and secondary care staff across the UK, share their experiences of using Consultant Connect…
+In the case studies below, which are grouped by specialty teams, consultants, specialists and secondary care staff across the UK, share their experiences of using Consultant Connect…

 “It’s definitely helping patient care and avoiding unnecessary admissions.”
 Read Dr Mo Sahebjalal’s case study.

 “It is great fun, you get to think about clinical problems that you may not always appreciate, you talk to bright energetic GPs, it doesn’t take much of your time, what is not to like?”
 Read Dr Davey’s case study.

 “Without this phone conversation it is likely that the referral would have been through the standard route and could have taken many months during which time she would have been at risk of stroke and may have died from her narrowed aortic valve.”
 Read Dr Guallar & Dr Davey’s case study.